IrosTheBeggar/mStream/README.md

 ## mStream
 mStream is an music streaming server written in NodeJS.
 It's focus is on ease of installation and FLAC streaming.  mStream will work right out of the box without any configuration.

-### Live Demo
+### Demo
 Check it out: http://darncoyotes.mstream.io/

 ### Main Features
 * Supports FLAC streaming
 * DB Plugin System.
-Use SQLite, MySQL, LokiJS or roll your own custom DB system
+Choose the DB that best fits your needs
 * Works on Mac, Linux and Windows
 * [Integrates easily with Beets DB](https://github.com/beetbox/beets)
 * Allows multiple users